AngyWang/Stat628-Module2/README.md

 - `Bodyfat_summary.pdf` is the *.pdf* report of our study.

-- `presentation.pptx` is the video presentation sildes.
+- `Presentation_sildes.pptx` is the video presentation sildes.

 ## Authors
 * **Xiaofeng Wang**(xwang2443@wisc.edu)